HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_07/Diagonalization.md

 Diagonal Matrix
 </b></font>

-An $n\times n$ matrix $A$ is diagonal if it is both upper triangular and lower triangular.

-Equivalently, all entries except those on the main diagonal are zeros.

-An $n\times n$ diagonal matrix:
+An $n\times n$ matrix $A$ is called diagonal if all entries of the matrix except those on the main diagonal are zeros.
+An $n\times n$ diagonal matrix
 \begin{align*}
 D=
 \left[\begin{array}{cccccc}